guiman/active_areas/README.md

 == First: initialize

 Initialize set's everything you need to start capturing position.
-It takes 4 argumens: areas, conditions, callbacks and not_in_any_area_callback.
+It takes 4 arguments: areas, conditions, callbacks and not_in_any_area_callback.

-* Areas: represent the zones in the viewport that you want to respond to movement.
+* Areas: represents the zones in the viewport that you want to respond to movement.
 It uses [x,y] as the upper left point and build a rectagle using the height and with.
 * Callbacks: there is a direct correlation between the number of areas and callbaks, so the first area will try to execute the first callback and so on.
 The callback may receives an identifier value, setted in the area as the fourth value.
 * Conditions: functions that return boolean values.
 They determin if a point is in any area and the conditional function returns true, then a callback is triggered.
 The callback may receives an identifier value, setted in the area as the fourth value.
-* Not in any area callback: it's optional callback that's triggered when the pointer lands in any area.
+* Not in any area callback: it's optional callback that's triggered when the pointer lands in no area.

 ```javascript
 var height = 50;